JavaBabu/JavaBabu.github.io/Jersey-Restful-Service-Integration-With-Spring.md

 :-Vikas   [http://www.javababu.com](http://www.javababu.com/)

-This blog show how to integrate Jersey Restful Service with Spring Framework.
+This blog shows how to integrate Jersey Restful Service with Spring Framework.
 Jersey has provided SpringServlet class using which we can make a spring bean exposed as Restful Service by annotating with Jax-rs annotations.

 [Jersey](https://jersey.java.net/) is an open source framework for developing RESTful Web Services.
 It serves as a reference implementation of JAX-RS.